YuanyuanTong/CompanyLinks/README.md

 # Overview
 This visualization (Company Links) is our project for CS 6630: Visualization for Data Science.
-For public demo please visit here.
-We also include a YouTube walkthrough video.

 In **Company Link** we try to achieve four things:
 - Visualize the **largest 2700+ US companies** (in terms of market capitalization) on the **map**, while enable flexible company browsing by sectors/states.